 When there are symptoms, your eye may:

 - Sandy feeling

-- Feeling that there is some kind of garbage in the eye
+- I feel that there is some garbage in the eye.

 - It looks red

-- If the growth reaches the cornea (the area of the pupil of the eye), it could change its shape and cause blurred vision.
+- If the growth reaches the cornea (the area of the eye’s pupil), it could change its shape and cause blurred vision.

 Causes of the Pterígio